 In the growth stage, there is additional focus on few key roles in the organization including head of engineering, head of product, head of customer success, head of sales (not exhaustive) which become extremely critical as the company aims to scale aggressively and replicate the product market fit in its core across a much larger base of clients in multiple geographies.
 There should be strong resonance between the founders, key management team and the company on challenges that lie before it and overall business strategy.
 It is also critical that the management has a nuanced understanding of both the customers and sales process across different target markets and has a tailor-made approach depending on the specifics of each geography.

-Last, but not the least, in the growth stage, as companies scale beyond the founding team and core management, having a strong organizational culture becomes critical in attracting and retaining talent, improving productivity and motivation levels.
-Since startups are often run by small mission focussed teams, their “culture” is usually a reflection of the founder or founding team’s personality and passions.
-We have seen seasoned founders focus on culture from the word “go” instead of relegating it as an after thought which becomes very evident during conversations with both current and ex-employees.
+Last, but not least, in the growth stage, as companies scale beyond the founding team and core management, having a strong organizational culture becomes critical in attracting and retaining talent, and improving productivity and motivation levels.
+Since startups are often run by small mission-focused teams, their “culture” is usually a reflection of the founder or founding team’s personality and passions.
+We have seen seasoned founders focus on culture from the word “go” instead of relegating it as an afterthought which becomes very evident during conversations with both current and ex-employees.

 While the above is not exhaustive, we hope this blog helps provide first-time and seasoned entrepreneurs a look into how investors evaluate SaaS opportunities and gives clarity on the key metrics to measure and track to determine the health of the business.
 We would love to hear from folks in the ecosystem for any feedback or additional inputs.